likithachinnibunny/Backend-takehome-exercise/README.md

 - **Actionable**: Includes installation and usage instructions with example commands.
 - **Structured**: Uses tables and code blocks for better readability.
 - **Minimalist**: Focuses on essential information without unnecessary details.

-Thanks to chatGPT to help me finish this assessment.

----